ntoll/ntoll.github.io/posts/why-computers-3.md

 the light is on and if the switch is on, the light is off.

-The important brain twist is understanding that we can design physical systems (i.e.  electrical circuits) that appear to behave as logical ones.
-A further brain twist is that you should divorce logical rules from the circuits described above.
+The important brain twist is understanding that we can design physical systems (i.e. electrical circuits) that _appear to behave as logical ones_.

+Yet another seemingly contradictory brain twist is to _remove "logic" from any explanation of the circuits_.

 From a scientific point of view of the circuit, an observer can only describe physical properties and behaviours in terms of electrical current, the